Beaumont, TX Water Quality: Refineries, Hurricane Flooding & What the Neches River Data Shows

 When service was restored, boil-water notices remained in effect as the system flushed contamination from low-pressure events.
 The potential for sewage infiltration through compromised lines meant treated water needed additional precautions.

-Infrastructure: Aging Pipes in a Harsh Climate
+Aging Infrastructure in a Harsh Climate

 Beaumont’s water distribution system includes pipes that have been in service for decades.
 The Gulf Coast climate — hot, humid, with corrosive soils — accelerates infrastructure deterioration.